Utah3002/overtime-app/README.md

 - x AdminUser -> STI

 ## Features:
-- Approval Workflow
+- x Approval Workflow
-- SMS Sending -> link to approval or overtime input -> Integrate with Heroku scheduler
+- x SMS Sending -> link to approval or overtime input -> Integrate with Heroku scheduler
 - x Administrative admin dashboard
 - x Block non admin and guest users
-- Email summary to managers for approval
+- x Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime
+- Create audit log for each text message

 ### TODOS: